What Is a Traditional IRA?

 Not everyone contributing to a traditional IRA is eligible for a tax deduction.
 If you are an active participant in a qualified workplace retirement plan — such as a 401(k) or a simplified employee pension plan — your IRA deduction may be reduced or eliminated, based on your income.

-In 2015, for example, if your modified adjusted gross income (AGI) is $61,000 or less as a single filer ($98,000 or less for married couples filing jointly), you can receive the full tax deduction.
+In 2016 (as in 2015), for example, if your modified adjusted gross income (AGI) is $61,000 or less as a single filer ($98,000 or less for married couples filing jointly), you can receive the full tax deduction.
 On the other hand, if your AGI is more than $71,000 as a single filer ($118,000 for married couples filing jointly), you are not eligible for a tax deduction.
 Partial deductions are allowed for single filers whose incomes are between $61,000 and $71,000 (or between $98,000 and $118,000 for married couples filing jointly).
 If you are not an active participant in an employer-sponsored retirement plan, you are eligible for a full tax deduction.

 The funds in a traditional IRA accumulate tax deferred, which means you do not have to pay taxes until you start receiving distributions in retirement, a time when you might be in a lower tax bracket.
 Withdrawals are taxed as ordinary income.
 Withdrawals taken prior to age 59½ may also be subject to a 10% federal income tax penalty.
 Exceptions to this early-withdrawal penalty include distributions resulting from disability, unemployment, and qualified first home expenses ($10,000 lifetime limit), as well as distributions used to pay higher-education expenses.